-UMCoRS is a research centre under the Faculty of Law, University of Malaya.
+UMCoRS is a research centre at the Faculty of Law, University of Malaya.
 Established in 2008.
 Our faculty strength reflects our interdisciplinary approach towards research, teaching and training.
 UMCoRS aims to meet the demands for knowledge in the area of regulatory studies by developing and delivering training and capacity building workshops, seminars, conferences as well as regulatory research and advisory.
 UMCoRS explores the regulatory space through a cross-disciplinary approach, bridging academic rigour with practical insights.
 Underlying UMCoRS strategic focus is the demand for transformation of stakeholders in working towards understanding key regulatory issues and their implications, including developing strategic responses and solutions.

 UMCoRS Strategic Focus is to: